-Special Order, But You Can Receive It Fast Because of Performance Audio's great relationship with AEA, we can get this item as fast as or faster than anyone else.
-Please note that special orders are non-returnable and non-cancelable - Order online now or call for information.
+Special Order or Custom Item Please note that special orders or custom designed/built items are non-returnable and non-cancelable - Order online now or call us for information.

 The Versatile Mic Pre2 The AEA RPQ2 Ribbon Preamp provides two channels of high-quality, high-gain, low-noise preamplification with a rich and musical sound that complements the natural tonality of your microphone.
 Specifically designed for ribbon microphones, the RPQ2 excels at drawing out the warmth and lush sound that ribbons are uniquely known for.
 With 81dB of gain, JFET circuitry, and an input impedance of 63K Ohms, the RPQ2 delivers the precision, quietness, and headroom needed for today's high-resolution recordings.

 The RPQ2 is AEA's second iteration of the high-performance RPQ preamp with the addition of some new and useful features.
 It is now possible to plug your instrument directly into the RPQ2's high impedance circuit with its front-panel direct inputs.
 The RPQ2 also includes a Mic/Line switch for balanced line inputs and outputs, as well as inserts for patching compressors or other effects between the preamp and CurveShaper EQ section.
 The RPQ2's CurveShaper EQ gives you the tools to control your ribbons right at the start of the signal path.
 Switchable and tunable low frequency (LF) and high frequency (HF) controls allow you to tame proximity problems and provide high-frequency extension and slope control.